-This guide assumes that you are already reasonably comfortable with Cisco Unified Communications Manager (previously named Cisco CallManager).
+This guide guides you through configuring Cisco Unified Communications Manager with Flowroute.
+It assumes that you are already reasonably comfortable with Cisco Unified Communications Manager (previously named Cisco CallManager).
 It is not recommended to perform these changes on a production system without a backup.
 We strongly recommend that you make a backup and perform your testing on a development platform.
 CUCM configurations are network dependent so your environment may dictate substantially different configuration settings from those provided here.

 That will, however, provide you a great place to start when configuring your Cisco Unified Communications Manager platform to work with our standards-compliant SIP trunking service.
 The following describes setting up a sample configuration.

 |NOTE: This sample configuration requires modifications to function correctly, including the insertion of your Flowroute SIP credentials in the appropriate sections.|